bschulz81/hyperbolicfitdll/README.md

 // maximum_number_of_outliers is a parameter that specifies how many outliers the ransac can maximally throw away.

 // rejection_method  is a parameter that specifies the method which is used to reject outliers.
+It can have the following values:

+typedef enum
+{
+	no_rejection,
+	tolerance_is_maximum_squared_error,
+	tolerance_multiplies_standard_deviation_of_error,
+	tolerance_is_significance_in_Grubbs_test,
+	tolerance_is_decision_in_MAD_ESTIMATION,
+	tolerance_is_decision_in_S_ESTIMATION,
+	tolerance_is_decision_in_Q_ESTIMATION,
+	tolerance_is_decision_in_T_ESTIMATION,
+	use_peirce_criterion,
+	tolerance_is_biweight_midvariance
+}outlier_criterion;

 // Assume you have n datapoints.
-The algorithm works by searching through either all or (if the binominal coefficient of points over the number of outliers is larger than 20 choose 10) randomly generated so - called minimal combinations
+The algorithm works by searching through either all or (if the binominal coefficient of points over the number of outliers is larger than 20 over 10) randomly generated so - called minimal combinations
 // of m=n - maximum_number_of_outliers points.
 //
 //
 // The algorithm searches for the best combination of points with the lowest error, based on linear regression, or repeated median regression.
 // For each minimal combination, the points outside of this minimal set of m points are considered.

-// The error between the fit w of a minimal combination and a measurement at a motor position x is given by err_p=p(x)-w(x).
+// The error between the fit w of a minimal combination and a measurement at a motor position x is given by err_p=p(x)-w(x) where w is the squared hfd at x.

 // If